 37-yr-old journalist undergoing treatment for COVID dies by suicide at AIIMS Trauma Centre

-New Delhi, Jul 6 (PTI) A 37-year-old journalist undergoing treatment for COVID-19 at the AIIMS Trauma Centre here died after allegedly jumping off the fourth floor of the hospital building on Monday afternoon, officials said.
-The journalist used to work for a Hindi daily and was a resident of northeast Delhi's Bhajanpura, they said.
+A 37-year-old journalist undergoing treatment for COVID-19 at the AIIMS Trauma Centre here died after allegedly jumping off the fourth floor of the hospital building on Monday afternoon, officials said.
+The journalist, identified as Tarun Sisodia, worked for a Hindi daily and lived with his wife and two children in northeast Delhi's Bhajanpura, they said.

 "The family members were regularly counselled regarding his condition.
 At around 1.55 pm today, he ran out of TC-1 where he was admitted.
 Hospital attendants ran after him and tried to stop him.
 He ran to fourth floor where he broke a window pane and jumped out," the hospital said in the statement.
 The reporter was immediately moved to the ICU in Trauma Centre in an ambulance.
 He was intubated and resuscitation was tried but unfortunately, he succumbed to injuries at 3.35 pm, it added.